 - Mental process: This is the time it takes for a driver to spot an obstacle in their path, and make the decision on what to do:

-Example: Something draws attention in the peripheral vision of the driver, then he analyzes the object and realizes that it is a person in his way, then combines this with the notion of distance and speed to determine what is happening and what will happen if he does not react.
+Example: Something draws the driver's attention in his peripheral vision.
+He analyzes the object and realizes it is a person in his way.
+He combines this with the notion of distance and speed.
+He determines what is happening and what will happen if he does not react.
 He eventually makes a decision to brake thoroughly rather than turn.

 - Movement: the time it takes to move your foot from the accelerator to the brake or to turn the steering wheel.